 Will I need a mammogram prior to my surgery?

 If you are under the age of 40 and do not have a family history of breast cancer, you do not need a mammogram prior to breast augmentation procedure.
 If you are close to 40, we may recommend that you have a baseline mammogram prior to surgery.
 If you are 40 or older, you will need a mammogram performed within the last year prior to surgery.

 Will I need any other tests or blood work done?

-Lab work will be performed prior to surgery to ensure that you are not anemic, do not have an infection, and are not pregnant.
+Lab work will be performed prior to breast augmentation to ensure that you are not anemic, do not have an infection, and are not pregnant.
 Based on your medical history, you may be asked to have additional laboratory studies or other diagnostic tests to ensure your overall health and breast health.

 HOW DO I KNOW IF I NEED A BREAST LIFT?